mrhemsing/cook-cards/OCR_SETUP.md

 2. Verify your API keys are correct
 3. Ensure you have sufficient API quota
 4. Check network connectivity to external APIs

+## 🔄 Re-enabling Google Vision

+If you want to re-enable Google Vision API in the future:

+1. Set up Google Cloud Vision API credentials
+2. Add `GOOGLE_CLOUD_VISION_API_KEY` to environment variables
+3. Re-add the Google Vision API route
+4. Update the CameraScanner component to include Google Vision fallback